-Each year on May 5th, National Totally Chipotle Day is observed.
-Celebrated right alongside Cinco de Mayo, May 5th is dedicated to the chipotle, a smoked, dried jalapeno pepper.
+Each year on May 5th, National Totally Chipotle Day celebrates right alongside Cinco de Mayo and is dedicated to the chipotle, a smoked, dried jalapeno pepper.

-There are different varieties of jalapenos that vary in size and heat.
-There was a time when chipotles were primarily found in the markets of central and southern Mexico.
-As Mexican foods became more popular in the upper parts of North America, the jalapeno production and processing expanded north into the United States.
+There are different varieties of jalapenos and they vary in size and heat.
+At one time, chipotles were primarily found in the markets of central and southern Mexico.
+As Mexican foods became more popular in the more northern areas of North America, the jalapeno production and processing expanded north into the United States.

 Within our research, we were unable to find the creator or the origin of National Chipotle Day.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day with National Day Calendar!